phoenixframework/phoenix_live_view/README.md

   * Live navigation enriches links and redirects to only load the minimum amount of content as users navigate between pages

-  * Fine grainted control for handling client events, DOM patching, rate limitting, and more
+  * Fine-grained control for handling client events, DOM patching, rate limiting, and more

 In other words, LiveView provides a rich feature set for great developer and user experiences.